continuwuity/continuwuity/docs/deploying/generic.md

 For Apache and Nginx there are many examples available online.

-Lighttpd is not supported as it seems to mess with the `X-Matrix` Authorization header, making federation non-functional.
-If a workaround is found, feel free to share to get it added to the documentation here.
+Lighttpd is not supported as it appears to interfere with the `X-Matrix` Authorization header, making federation non-functional.
+If you find a workaround, please share it so we can add it to this documentation.

-If using Apache, you need to use `nocanon` in your `ProxyPass` directive to prevent httpd from messing with the `X-Matrix` header (note that Apache isn't very good as a general reverse proxy and we discourage the usage of it if you can).
+If using Apache, you need to use `nocanon` in your `ProxyPass` directive to prevent httpd from interfering with the `X-Matrix` header (note that Apache is not ideal as a general reverse proxy, so we discourage using it if alternatives are available).

-If using Nginx, you need to give Continuwuity the request URI using `$request_uri`, or like so:
+If using Nginx, you need to pass the request URI to Continuwuity using `$request_uri`, like this:
 - `proxy_pass http://127.0.0.1:6167$request_uri;`
 - `proxy_pass http://127.0.0.1:6167;`

-Nginx users need to increase `client_max_body_size` (default is 1M) to match `max_request_size` defined in conduwuit.toml.
+Nginx users need to increase the `client_max_body_size` setting (default is 1M) to match the `max_request_size` defined in conduwuit.toml.

 ## You're done